More service cuts could be coming to The Hop

-More service cuts could be coming to The Hop as the Hill County Transit District, which operates the regional service, prepares for a series of public hearings on the proposed changes this month.
+More service cuts could be coming to The Hop as the Hill County Transit District, which operates the regional service, prepares for a series of public hearings on the changes this month — including an Aug.
+14 hearing in Harker Heights.

-According to The Hop’s website, the service proposed to eliminate Route 5 in Killeen, which services downtown and south Killeen along Fort Hood Street and Elms Road.
+According to The Hop’s website, the service is proposing to eliminate Route 5 in Killeen, which services downtown and south Killeen along Fort Hood Street and Elms Road.

 The service is also proposing to eliminate all Saturday service systemwide, including complimentary paratransit pickups for disabled residents.
 Hours would also be cut for routes 35 and 65, which serve Harker Heights and Copperas Cove.